danielpmorton/danielpmorton.github.io/about/index.md

 layout: page
 title: About Me
 tags: [about, experience]
-date: 2021-01-01
+date: 2022-01-01
 comments: false
 ---

-Hi, my name is Dan and I recently graduated from Cornell University, where I studied mechanical and aerospace engineering.
-In the fall, I'll be headed to Stanford where I'll be getting my Master's with a focus on robotics and autonomy.
-While at Cornell, I worked in the <a href="https://orl.mae.cornell.edu/">Organic Robotics Lab</a> under Rob Shepherd, focusing on the design and optimization of soft robotic morphing wings with embedded proprioceptive sensing.
-I've been quite lucky to have interned at both NASA and Boeing, and I also volunteer as a designer for the medical field.
+Hello, my name is Dan and I'm a current graduate student at Stanford, where I'm studying mechanical engineering with a focus on robotics and autonomy.
+Previous to Stanford, I did my undergrad at Cornell, and spent a large fraction of my time there working in the <a href="https://orl.mae.cornell.edu/">Organic Robotics Lab</a> under Rob Shepherd, focusing on the design and optimization of soft robotic morphing wings with embedded proprioceptive sensing.
+In addition, I've been quite lucky to have interned at both Boeing and NASA, where I worked on airplane cabin product development as well as nuclear propulsion technologies.
+Whenever possible, I also enjoy keeping an eye out for interesting opportunities to apply my engineering experience for the medical field, primarily in volunteer roles.

-Outside of work/school, I love to golf, ski, and play tennis, and lately I've been exploring how to build and repair watches.
+Outside of work/school, I love to golf, ski, and play tennis.
+Lately, I've also been enjoying solving interesting math puzzles, and have been exploring how to build and repair watches.
+I also make a mean tiramisu (and I'm always on the hunt for great pastries and recipes).

 Feel free to scroll through my page and view some of the <a href="/projects">projects</a> I've worked on!
 (Note that I can't share everything from my internships)
 <br/><br/>